 The bedroom.
 The place where reciprocation can be the most crucial.
 They deserve to be happy and enjoy the experience too.
 No one should ever walk out of the bedroom upset or disappointed.
 To allow the other to leave the room without shared satisfaction is to demonstrate that their feelings and happiness are not nearly as important as yours.
+In many cases, this is also where the lack of balance can cause the most damage.
+Sensual experiences are as intimate as a relationship can get.
+Failure in this area has the greatest negative impact on the relationship as a whole.
+Don’t let them leave the room dissatisfied.
+Do what it takes.

 This rule is all about balance.
 Like any scientific or mathematical equation, love requires balance.
 Without balance, it is impossible for the structure to last.
 Sure, maybe it will be able to stand longer than you or others might expect, but without balance, without reciprocation of generosity and love, compassion and truth, failure is inevitable.
+That failure can come in different forms.
+Domestic abuse, violence, legal intervention, and relationship trouble or termination are among the most common results.